benwalkerdata/HousePriceSalaryAnalysis/README.md

 # HousePriceSalaryAnalysis
-a Jupyter notebook contain code to explore and analyse house price and salary datasets.
+a Jupyter notebook written in python exploring and analysing trends in house prices and salaries.